riodelphino/zk-snacks-explorer.nvim/DEVELOPERS.md

 Snacks calls `M.setup()` function once automatically, when the source is loaded.

 > [!Warning]
-> Additional source like `zk-explorer`, this is not done automatically.
+> Additional source like `zk-explorer`, this is not called automatically.
 > Should call manually `require('snacks.picker.source.zk').setup()` in `config = function() ... end` option in `snacks-zk-explorer.nvim`.